solchat-dev/solchat/README.md

 * **Decentralized Storage (IPFS):** Messages are stored on IPFS, making them censorship-resistant and not reliant on central servers.
 * **Privacy-Focused:** Aims for direct peer-to-peer communication principles, minimizing central points of failure or data collection.

-Please ensure your code adheres to the project's coding standards and includes tests where appropriate.

 ## 📜 License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
 (If you don't have a LICENSE.md, you should add one.
 The MIT license is a common choice for open-source projects.)